 7. Omnichannel Engagement

-CRM tools offer omnichannel engagement, which means that you can interact with your customers through various channels using the same tool.
-Modern CRM tools offer various communication channels, such as phone, chat, SMS, Whatsapp, and many others.
+CRM offers omnichannel engagement, meaning you can interact with your customers through various channels using the same tool.
+Thus, modern tools offer various communication channels, such as phone, email, Whatsapp, etc.

 8. Mobile CRM

-People nowadays use their mobile phones to connect to the Internet than any other means.
-That is why the best CRM software also offers a mobile app besides desktop software.
-With mobile CRM, your teams can always be on top of things, whether they are in the office or on the road.
+People nowadays use their mobiles to connect to the Internet more than any other means.
+Hence, the best CRM software offers a mobile app besides desktop software.
+With mobile CRM, your teams can always be on top of things, whether in the office or on the road.

 CRM is a powerful tool that can supercharge your sales engine.
-Now that you know its importance, it’s time to take the next steps and find a CRM solution for your growing business.
+Hence, now that you know its importance, it’s time to take the next steps and find the right tool for your growing business.

-One such CRM that can help you win more deals, keep customers happy and your sales team organised is Kylas.
-It is easy to use, intuitive and budget-friendly, all in all, a complete package that can help your small business grow.
+One such CRM that can help you win more deals and keep customers happy and the sales team organized is Kylas.
+It is easy to use, intuitive and budget-friendly, and a complete package that can help your small business grow.